Accused sex trafficker Jeffrey Epstein commits suicide: media reports | DW | 10.08.2019

 The financier faced charges that he recruited and abused dozens of underage girls in the early 2000s.

-American billionare financier Jeffrey Epstein, who faced charges of sex trafficking of minors, killed himself in his prison cell on Saturday, various media reported.
+American billionaire financier Jeffrey Epstein, who faced charges of sex trafficking of minors, killed himself in his prison cell on Saturday, various US media reported, citing officials.

 US newspaper The New York Times reported that Epstein had hanged himself in the Metropolitan Correctional Center in New York City, and that his body was found around 7:30 a.m. local time (1100 UTC).